Back to all guides

 Attachment

-Smooth paperclip, binder clip, belly band, side tuck, or page-edge tuck.
+Covered paperclip, gentle binder clip for short tests, belly band, side tuck, or page-edge tuck.

 Insert